elmtree-askmo/cloudcannon-app/content/learn/physics/how-does-the-law-of-gravitation-relate-to-the-conservation-of-angular-momentum.md

 seo:
   title: QuickTakes | Physics
   page_description: >-
-    This content explains the relationship between the law of gravitation and the conservation of angular momentum, highlighting their significance in celestial mechanics and the motion of planets.
+    This content explores the relationship between the law of gravitation and the conservation of angular momentum, detailing how these principles govern the motion of celestial bodies under the influence of gravitational forces.
   page_keywords: >-
-    law of gravitation, conservation of angular momentum, celestial mechanics, rotational motion, gravitational force, central force, torque, angular momentum, orbit, planets, solar system, Kepler's laws, physics
+    law of gravitation, conservation of angular momentum, celestial bodies, central forces, Newton's law of gravitation, gravitational force, angular momentum, torque, Kepler's second law, planetary motion
 author: QuickTakes
 question: >-
     How does the law of gravitation relate to the conservation of angular momentum?
 answer: >-
-    The law of gravitation and the conservation of angular momentum are closely related concepts in physics, particularly in the context of celestial mechanics and rotational motion.\n\n1. **Law of Gravitation**: Newton's law of universal gravitation states that every point mass attracts every other point mass with a force that is directly proportional to the product of their masses and inversely proportional to the square of the distance between their centers.
-This can be expressed mathematically as:\n\n   $$\n   F = G \frac{m_1 m_2}{r^2}\n   $$\n\n   where $ F $ is the gravitational force, $ G $ is the gravitational constant, $ m_1 $ and $ m_2 $ are the masses, and $ r $ is the distance between the centers of the two masses.\n\n2. **Conservation of Angular Momentum**: The conservation of angular momentum states that if no external torque acts on a system, the total angular momentum of that system remains constant.
-Mathematically, this can be expressed as:\n\n   $$\n   L = L' \quad \text{(if no external torque)}\n   $$\n\n   where $ L $ is the initial angular momentum and $ L' $ is the angular momentum after some change in the system.\n\n3. **Relationship Between the Two**: In a gravitational system, such as a planet orbiting a star, the gravitational force acts as a central force that does not exert any torque about the center of mass of the system.
-This means that the angular momentum of the planet about the star is conserved.
-As the planet moves in its orbit, if it moves closer to the star (decreasing $ r $), its angular velocity must increase to conserve angular momentum, as described by the relationship:\n\n   $$\n   L = mvr\n   $$\n\n   where $ m $ is the mass of the planet, $ v $ is its tangential velocity, and $ r $ is the distance from the star.\n\n4. **Practical Example**: A practical example of this relationship can be observed in the solar system.
-As a cloud of gas and dust collapses under its own gravity to form the solar system, the conservation of angular momentum causes the rotation rate of the cloud to increase as it contracts.
-This principle explains why planets orbit the sun in elliptical paths and why their speeds vary depending on their distance from the sun, as described by Kepler's laws of planetary motion.\n\nIn summary, the law of gravitation provides the framework for understanding the forces acting on celestial bodies, while the conservation of angular momentum explains how these bodies move and interact over time, particularly in the absence of external torques.
+    The law of gravitation and the conservation of angular momentum are closely related concepts in classical mechanics, particularly when analyzing the motion of celestial bodies and systems under central forces.\n\n### Law of Gravitation\nNewton's law of gravitation states that every point mass attracts every other point mass with a force that is directly proportional to the product of their masses and inversely proportional to the square of the distance between their centers.
+Mathematically, this is expressed as:\n\n$$\nF = G \frac{m_1 m_2}{r^2}\n$$\n\nwhere \( F \) is the gravitational force, \( G \) is the gravitational constant, \( m_1 \) and \( m_2 \) are the masses, and \( r \) is the distance between the centers of the two masses.\n\n### Conservation of Angular Momentum\nThe conservation of angular momentum states that the total angular momentum of a closed system remains constant if no external torque acts on it.
+This principle can be expressed mathematically as:\n\n$$\n\frac{d \vec{L}}{dt} = 0\n$$\n\nwhere \( \vec{L} \) is the angular momentum vector.
+Angular momentum \( \vec{L} \) for a particle is defined as:\n\n$$\n\vec{L} = \vec{r} \times \vec{p}\n$$\n\nwhere \( \vec{r} \) is the position vector and \( \vec{p} \) is the linear momentum of the particle.\n\n### Relationship Between the Two\nIn systems governed by gravitational forces, such as planets orbiting a star, the gravitational force acts as a central force.
+This means that the force is directed towards a fixed point (the center of mass of the system), and thus the torque about that point is zero.
+Since torque is defined as:\n\n$$\n\tau = \vec{r} \times \vec{F}\n$$\n\nfor a central force, the torque is zero because the position vector \( \vec{r} \) and the force vector \( \vec{F} \) are collinear.
+Consequently, the angular momentum of the system is conserved.\n\nFor example, in the case of a planet orbiting the sun, as the planet moves closer to the sun, its speed increases to conserve angular momentum.
+This relationship is also encapsulated in Kepler's second law, which states that a line segment joining a planet and the sun sweeps out equal areas during equal intervals of time, reflecting the conservation of angular momentum.\n\n### Conclusion\nIn summary, the law of gravitation provides the framework for understanding the forces acting on celestial bodies, while the conservation of angular momentum explains how these bodies move in response to those forces.
+The interplay between these two principles is fundamental in explaining the dynamics of planetary motion and other systems influenced by gravitational forces.
 subject: Physics
 file_name: how-does-the-law-of-gravitation-relate-to-the-conservation-of-angular-momentum.md
 url: /learn/physics/questions/how-does-the-law-of-gravitation-relate-to-the-conservation-of-angular-momentum
 score: -1.0
 related_article1:
-    id: 120493
+    id: 21850
     title: >-
-        Can you explain Newton's Law of Gravitation in mathematical terms?
+        Can you explain how Newton's Law of Gravitation is derived using mathematical principles?
     subject: Physics
-    url: /learn/physics/questions/can-you-explain-newtons-law-of-gravitation-in-mathematical-terms
+    url: /learn/physics/questions/can-you-explain-how-newtons-law-of-gravitation-is-derived-using-mathematical-principles
 related_article2:
-    id: 120498
+    id: 21846
     title: >-
-        How do fundamental principles lead to consequential statements in physics?
+        What role does abstract reasoning play in games like checkers, and how does it relate to mathematical reasoning?
-    subject: Physics
+    subject: Mathematics
-    url: /learn/physics/questions/how-do-fundamental-principles-lead-to-consequential-statements-in-physics
+    url: /learn/mathematics/questions/what-role-does-abstract-reasoning-play-in-games-like-checkers-and-how-does-it-relate-to-mathematical-reasoning
 related_article3:
-    id: 120503
+    id: 21852
     title: >-
-        What is the local field method in physics?
+        How is mathematics used as a tool for reasoning in physics?
     subject: Physics
-    url: /learn/physics/questions/what-is-the-local-field-method-in-physics
-related_article4:
-    id: 120491
-    title: >-
-        How does mathematics help us understand natural phenomena?
-    subject: Mathematics
-    url: /learn/mathematics/questions/how-does-mathematics-help-us-understand-natural-phenomena
-related_article5:
-    id: 120511
-    title: >-
-        What is the historical significance of the Babylonian method in the development of physics?
-    subject: History of the World
-    url: /learn/history-of-the-world/questions/what-is-the-historical-significance-of-the-babylonian-method-in-the-development-of-physics
+    url: /learn/physics/questions/how-is-mathematics-used-as-a-tool-for-reasoning-in-physics
 ---

 &nbsp;